About Us

 Structural Organisation of the NSWSDPA

 Members of the Association are represented by an Executive; comprising of the President, Vice-President Professional Learning, Vice-President Wellbeing, Vice President Advocacy, Publicity and Communication, Honorary Treasurer and Honorary Secretary who are elected bi-annually by the membership.
-When required, elections occur at the Annual General Meeting which is held during the State Conference.
-The Association's Constitution was amended in 2020 to allow for electronic voting to elect executive officers.
-This was a s a result of the Conference being cancelled due to the COVID-19 pandemic.
+When required, elections occur via an online ballot with results declared at the Annual General Meeting which is held during the State Conference.
+The Association's Constitution was amended in 2020 to allow for electronic voting to elect executive members.

-The Association and it’s members are presently supported by three executive officers, one of which is specifically to support the wellbeing of members and is supported by our Wellbeing Partner Teachers Mutual Bank.
+The Association and it’s members are presently supported by three executive officers, one of which is specifically to support the wellbeing of members and is supported by our Wellbeing Partner Teachers Health Fund.

-The NSWSDPA also organises a State Professional Learning Day during term one of each school year and an Annual Conference during term three to improve the professional learning, status and network of deputy principals.
-Targeted professional learning programs, including Induction and Mentoring programs also support the valuable role of deputy principals.
+The NSWSDPA also organises a State Professional Learning Day during term one of each school year, an Aspiring Deputy Principals Professional Learning Day in term two and an Annual Conference during term three to improve the professional learning, status and network of deputy principals.
+The Association works with the School Leadership Institute, the Department of Education and the Secondary principals Council to ensure that targeted professional learning programs, including Induction and Mentoring programs meet the needs of, and support the valuable role of, secondary deputy principals.

 Membership